What is CBT?

 CBT is an effective treatment for anxiety, depression, PTSD, eating disorders, and many others.
 CBT is often a preferred choice for many for its long-term efficacy and no concerns for any side effects.
 Today, most licensed therapists offer CBT as a part of their treatment and it is widely used.

 Where do I start?

 I first learned about CBT about a few years ago when my panic attacks were at its worse.
 I literally could not function and an everyday task such as going to the grocery store or driving to a place was nearly impossible at the time.
-My therapist at the time introduced me to CBT, and we worked on identifying my dysfunctional thought patterns and modifying them over the course of couple years.
+My therapist at the time introduced me to CBT, and we worked on identifying my dysfunctional thought patterns and modifying them over the course of couple of years.

 So, the first step for you to get started is to find a licensed therapist who practices CBT.
 Another thing to consider while you search for the right therapist would be to check out this book and familiarize yourself with what CBT is and how it works.
 This book, When Panic Attacks: The New, Drug-Free Anxiety Therapy That Can Change Your Life, was recommended by my therapist and it has widely been used by many people who suffer from anxiety.
 I believe CBT is more effective when done with a trusted therapist because you have somebody professional there to reinforces the knowledge and offer support and guidance.
 However, I also understand that not everybody has the luxury to afford insurance or seeing a therapist.
 While my number one recommendation is to work with a therapist, I believe this book can provide all the knowledge and tools one needs to understand CBT and actually start practicing on her own.